gonodono/hex-grid/README.md

 handy to fill out grids that only need a tiny adjustment, or if regular hexagons aren't a strict requirement anyway.

-### HexOrientation
+#### HexOrientation

-The next layout option is the custom enum `HexOrientation`, with values `Horizontal` and `Vertical`, and it simply determines in which direction a major axis is aligned.
+The next layout option is the custom enum `HexOrientation`, with values `Horizontal` and `Vertical`, and it determines in which direction a major axis is aligned.

 <p align="center">
 <img src="images/hex_orientation.png"